neelansh15/vue-ultimate-skeleton-cards/docs/src/guide/components.md

 ### The Structure prop

-The structure prop is a unique and super-easy way to define a basic vertical structure with a string of numbers each corresponding to a specific element type (for example a profile logo or header bar).
+The structure prop is a **unique** and **super-easy** way to define a basic vertical structure with a string of numbers each corresponding to a specific element type (for example a profile logo or header bar).
-For horizontal cards and more complex layouts, please refer to the [SkeletonScaffold Component](#skeletonscaffold)
+For horizontal cards and more complex layouts, please refer to the [SkeletonScaffold Component](#skeletonscaffold).

 Here is the mapping of the numbers:
 | Number | Corresponds to | Properties |